oroinc/OroCRMCallBundle/Resources/doc/api/call.md

 #### get_relationship

-Retrieve the ID of the user who is an owner of a specific call.
+Retrieve the ID of the user who is an owner of a specific call record.

 #### update_relationship

-Replace the owner for a specific call.
+Replace the owner of a specific call record.

 {@request:json_api}
 Example: